 9. Be adventurous

-Finally, be adventurous, do not let celiac disease detain your footstep to China - just make sure you are prepared.
+Finally, be adventurous, do not let celiac disease detain your footstep in China - just make sure you are prepared.
 There is so much to see and to do!
-Concentrate on the amazing things you will be able to see: the Great Wall, Terracotta Warriors, Guilin, the Bund in Shanghai, and then plan a great gluten-free feast on your return home.
+Concentrate on the amazing things you will be able to see: the Great Wall, Terracotta Warriors, Guilin, and the Bund in Shanghai, and then plan a great gluten-free feast on your return home.